Nashavi/avikamath.com/_posts/2016-10-28-WA-pop-analysis.md

 There is much more one can analyze and drill into with this raw dataset.
 I will save that for another day.

-All the R code I wrote to generate the plots and map above are available in [my github account](http://github.com/Nashavi/WA_Pop_Analysis)
+All the R code I wrote to generate the plots and map above are available in [my github](http://github.com/Nashavi/WA_Pop_Analysis)